benstrobel/gitlab-ee-arm-fork/doc/settings/multiple_urls.md

 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://about.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---

-TODO: Check if the frontmatter above is correct
+TODO: Check if the front matter above is correct

 # Configuring multiple domains for an instance